a-vishniavetski/a-vishniavetski/README.md

 # 💫 About Me:
-Python Engineer with experience in Backend.
-SQL, Azure Cloud and Docker.
+Python Software Engineer with experience in Backend with Django.
+Developed applications in teams ranging from 2 to 15 members.
+Participated in the full development life cycle: from gathering product owner requirements and designing architecture to development, testing and deployment.
+Familiar with working in an international environment.
-Right now I am also studying Machine Learning. <br>
+In addition to core knowledge of Python, I have implemented features with Azure Cloud and Docker.
+I am passionate about Machine Learning and stay up to date with its applications.
+I enjoy challenges, and have won a Hackathon organized in 2024 by Commerzbank and Red Hat. <br>

 ## 🌐 Socials: